First Fundraising Target: £1,300

-Big Battlefield Bike Ride (BBBR) is our iconic cycling challenge that combines military history, camaraderie and pedal power in an event like no other!
-In 2020 we will be retracing the path of the British Expeditionary Force (BEF) and its retreat to Dunkirk.
+Big Battlefield Bike Ride is our iconic, annual cycling challenge that combines military history, camaraderie and pedal power in an event like no other!
+In 2020 we will retrace the path of the British Expeditionary Force and commemorate 80 years since the Dunkirk evacuation.
 Join us and pay your respects to the Heroes of the past whilst supporting our Heroes of today.

 If you have any questions regarding Big Battlefield Bike Ride then the Help for Heroes Events Team is on hand to answer all of your questions from Monday to Friday, 9 am to 5 pm, so don’t hesitate to get in touch.

 In addition to answering your questions here are just some of the things you can expect from Team Help for Heroes:

 Meet your fellow fundraisers at Portsmouth for a welcome dinner before boarding the ferry for an overnight journey to Caen.

 Monday 8 June – Caen – Étretat – Dieppe

 We arrive in port early morning where we will hop on the coach to Étretat where your ride of a lifetime will begin!
 Led by our team of veterans, the challenge will commence as you cycle to Dieppe, via St Valery to remember the failed evacuations and surrender.

 Explore the mind-boggling logistics of the British Expeditionary Force (BEF) and experience a glimpse of the cost of war as you stop at Grandcourt cemetery and Franleu – the last stand of the 7th Argylls and Sutherland Highlanders.